niplav/site/considerations_on_cryonics.md

 To find out whether to sign up for cryonics at all, one needs to make a cost-benefit calculation.
-This has been [attempted before](http://www.overcomingbias.com/2009/03/break-cryonics-down.html "Break Cryonics Down"), but that analysis has been rather short and it might be productive to approach the topic independently.
+This has been [attempted before](http://www.overcomingbias.com/2009/03/break-cryonics-down.html "Break Cryonics Down"), but that analysis has been rather short (disregarding several important factors) and it might be productive to approach the topic independently.

-Costs are comparatively easy to calculate and contain little uncertainty:
-The costs of cryopreservation and life-insurance are widely known, and can be easily added.
+The costs of cryonics are comparatively easy to calculate and contain little uncertainty: The price of cryopreservation and life-insurance are widely known, and can be easily added together.
 The benefits of cryopreservation, however, contain a lot more uncertainty: It is not at all clear that the technology for reuscitation will be developed, cryonics organizations (or humanity) survive to develop such technology, or that the future will be interested in reuscitating people from cryopreservation.

 The model presented makes the assumption that a person has a given age and has the option of waiting for signing up for cryonics every year